theKashey/react-imported-component/README.md

  - ✂️ could work with any import statement, passed from anywhere
  - 🛠 HOC and Component API.
  - 🧙️ thus, composable.
+ - 📦 and yes - this is the only __Parcel-bundler compatible__ SSR-friendly React code splitting library.

 ## Usage